Skip to content

 4. Click Update to save your changes.

-With passkey progressive enrollment, users can enroll their passkeys on the fly when logging in, offering a blend of convenience and security.
+Enabling users to enroll their passkeys on the fly offers a blend of convenience and security.
+To do so:

-1. On the Asgardeo Console, go to Connections.
+1. On the WSO2 Identity Platform Console, go to Connections.

 2. Select the Passkey connection and go to its Settings tab.